-My goal in conducting this study was to explore the multiple professional identities, namely teacher and research identity.
+My goal in conducting this study was to explore the multiple professional identities, namely teacher and researcher identity.
 I did so through investigating Tom's (my participant's) path from teaching to conducting research.
 In particular, I discuss his own views of teaching as a profession and his experiences with learning how to teach.
-What also became vivid to me was his training in research and emerging ontologies, followed by his self-perceptions of whom he is as a researcher.
+What also became vivid to me was his training in research and emerging ontologies, followed by his self-perceptions of who he is as a researcher.
 The lesson that Tom taught me was this: "[talking about teaching and research] One always informs the other."
 Many novice teachers experience similar career trajectories, which is why the phenomenon of teacher-researcher identity needs scrutiny.
-My work provides a thread missing in the dialogue over shaping professional identities and addresses issues present in the processes of moving fluidly between those identities.
+My work provides a thread missing in the dialogue over shaping professional identities and addresses issues present in the processes of moving fluidly between these identities.

 Identity, as an analytic framework employed towards understanding teachers' development has currently become a research topic in teacher education (e.g., Trent, 2015) as well as in applied linguistics (e.g., Jurasaite-Harbison & Rex, 2005).
 Although identity development is most certainly an individual process, it is deeply socially situated, creating opportunities for multiple meanings and positionings to emerge (Girod & Pardales, 2002).
-This conceptualization fits especially well teachers, as they move between contexts and take on many different roles and statuses (from teacher to life coach, to parent, to friend, to researcher, etc.).
+Specifically, this conceptualization fits teachers, as they move between contexts and take on many different roles and statuses (from teacher to life coach, to parent, to friend, to researcher, etc.).
 To be consistent as such with sociocultural approaches to second language acquisition (SLA), I use the term (re)construction to highlight the concept of identity always being in motion.
-If teachers are to shape young minds successfully, it only makes sense that they develop a disposition to ask themselves questions pertaining to their professional identities as well as other identities that appear in the new educational practices they engage with, such as researcher identities.
+Given the importance of shaping young minds, as teachers engage with the new educational practices on a daily basis, it is important to study how they ask themselves questions pertaining to their professional identities, including a researcher identity.
+Answers to such questions have the potential to inform pedagogical practices in second language learning and teaching contexts as well as the field of teacher education.

 There is a noticeable lack of comparative studies about the professional identities of teachers in a global setting.
-Thus far, only a few studies have looked at both aspects, i.e. language teaching and doing research.
+Thus far, only a few studies have looked at both aspects, i.e., language teaching and doing research.
 In the field of applied linguistics, novice researchers often come from a teaching background.
 Even though they constitute a major population, their experiences are rarely researched.
-The goal of this instrumental case study (Stake, 1995, 2005) is to fill the gap in the literature by shedding light on the complexities of professional identities (re)construction within the contexts of teaching and researching.
+The goal of this instrumental case study (Stake, 1995, 2005) is to fill the gap in the literature by shedding light on the complexities of professional identity (re)construction within the contexts of teaching and researching.
 In this study, I project teaching and researching as two consecutive career paths on one teacher's trajectory.